bioinfokushwaha/RnaSeqSignatureMiner/README.md

 This pipeline selects gene expression signatures from RNA-Seq data using LASSO regression.
 It then evaluates multiple classification models using performance metrics and visualizations such as ROC curves and LDA plots.

 ---
+##  PREQUESTIES
+Before proceeding, please ensure the following prerequisites are met:

+  1)  Normalized Expression Data

+        i)Confirm that your gene expression dataset has been normalized (e.g., TPM, RPKM, CPM, or log-transformed counts).

+        ii) If normalization has not yet been performed, please preprocess your raw count data to generate a normalized expression matrix.

+   2) Sample Metadata

+        A sample information file (e.g., sample_metadata.csv) must be prepared, containing relevant metadata such as:
+            i) Sample IDs

+       ii) Condition/Group

 ## 📦 Usage Instructions (via Docker)